-We assessed the potential budgetary impact of new hepatitis C therapy over three periods of follow-up: one, five, and 20 years after treatment initiation from a health system perspective.
+We assessed the clinical benefits and potential budgetary impact of new hepatitis C therapy from the perspective of the state Medi-Cal and Department of Corrections programs over three periods of follow-up: one, five, and 20 years after treatment initiation.
 As with the cost-effectiveness analyses, the regimen of interest for genotype 1 was the LDV/SOF strategy (8/12 weeks for treatment-naïve, 12/24 weeks for treatment-experienced), as this represents the cost-effective strategy that is currently available and most likely to receive widespread use in this population.
 For each of these time points, we used outputs from the care value model to inform expected numbers (per 1,000 treated) of patients experiencing HCV-related complications (cirrhosis, decompensated cirrhosis, hepatocellular carcinoma, liver transplant) and dying of HCV-related causes.
 Findings for the performance of LDV/SOF vs. PR are presented in Table ES3 on the next page.

 LDV/SOF produces incremental clinical benefits very soon after treatment initiation; for example, compared with PR alone, LDV/SOF prevents approximately six cases of cirrhosis and two HCV-related deaths per 1,000 patients treated in the first year alone.
 Benefits are more fully realized at later time points; at five years, LDV/SOF would avert 44 cases of cirrhosis (15 of which would be decompensated), five cases of HCC, and 17 HCV-related deaths per 1,000 treated.
 Cost offsets would total approximately 7% of incremental treatment costs.
 At 20 years, there would be a nearly six-fold reduction in the incidence of cirrhosis, HCC incidence would be reduced by more than half, and 140 HCV-related deaths would be averted per 1,000 treated.
 More than 25% of treatment costs would be offset by these reductions.

-We then combined these results with findings from the March 2014 CTAF review for genotypes 2 and 3180 to assess the one-, five-, and 20-year budgetary impact to two California state agencies (Medi-Cal and the Department of Corrections) of adopting LDV/SOF for genotype 1 and the most effective therapies available for genotypes 2 and 3 (SOF + R for 12 weeks for genotype 2 and 24 weeks for genotype 3).
-The number of individuals with chronic hepatitis C who rely on these two state entities was recently estimated to total 93,000.177
+We then combined these results with findings from the March 2014 CTAF review for genotypes 2 and 3180 to assess the one-, five-, and 20-year budgetary impact of adopting LDV/SOF for genotype 1 and the most effective therapies available for genotypes 2 and 3 (SOF + R for 12 weeks for genotype 2 and 24 weeks for genotype 3).
+The number of individuals with chronic hepatitis C in Medi-Cal and the California Department of Corrections was recently estimated to total 93,000.177

-The availability of new HCV treatments would increase costs by approximately \$1.6 billion, \$545 million, and \$901 million for genotypes 1, 2, and 3 respectively (see Figure ES2 on page ES8), resulting in a total increase of \$3 billion, or \$33 PMPM.
-This represents a 5% increase over the base per-member per-month (PMPM) Medi-Cal costs of \$611.
-Cost offsets after five years would total \$254 million, reducing net expenditures modestly to \$2.8 billion.
-More substantial offsets after 20 years (\$1.2 billion) would reduce net expenditures further to \$1.8 billion.
+Our model suggests that full uptake of new HCV treatments among known-infected patients would increase costs by approximately \$1.6 billion, \$545 million, and \$901 million for genotypes 1, 2, and 3 respectively (see Figure ES2 on page ES8), resulting in a total increase of \$3 billion, or \$33 PMPM.
+This represents a 5% increase over the base per-member per-month (PMPM) Medi-Cal costs of \$611.179 Cost offsets after five years would total \$254 million, reducing net expenditures modestly to \$2.8 billion.
+More substantial offsets after 20 years (\$1.2 billion) would reduce net expenditures further to \$1.8 billion (see section 7 of the report for sensitivity analyses).